 Perched high on a ridge above the northern bank of the Garonne River stands the ‘most beautiful village’ of Auvillar.

-Ideally located twenty kilometres (twelve miles), or one day’s walk, past Moissac, the village is the perfect choice for an overnight stay along the Chemin de Saint-Jacques du-Puy.
+Ideally located 21 kilometres (13 miles), or one day’s walk, past Moissac, the village is the perfect choice for an overnight stay when walking along the Chemin de Saint-Jacques du-Puy.

-This location, high above the surrounding countryside, provided a clear view of armies approaching over the wide plains to the north or along the river, giving the village strategic importance when it was fist settled in Gallo-Roman times (100 BC—500 AD).
+This location, high above the surrounding countryside, provided a clear view of armies approaching over the wide plains to the north or along the river, giving the village strategic importance when it was fist settled in Gallo-Roman times (100 BCE—500 CE).

 Despite this, Auvillar was invaded many times over the next several hundred years and, in the tenth century, high walls were built to fortify the village and the château.
 In the centuries that followed, the Hundred Years War and the Wars of Religion brought many battles to the town.
 Numerous buildings were badly damaged and the château was destroyed.